If you are experiencing ingrown toenails,

 3. Who should I see to fix my ingrown toenail?

 My FootDr Podiatrists are registered Podiatrists governed by the Podiatry Board of Australia that are required to work to a minimum standard with strict sterilisation guidelines.
-Your My FootDr Podiatrist is a qualified professional trained to treat ingrown toenails along with other foot pain disorders.
+Your My FootDr Podiatrist is a qualified professional trained to manage ingrown toenails along with other foot pain disorders.